Earth Discovery Day

 Any full-time teacher may register for a chance to win a collection for their classroom.
 This is a free door prize.
 Three collections are available: 100, 75 and 50-piece collections will be given away!
 Collections include a variety of fossils, minerals and rocks from many locations (except the Falls of the Ohio).

-Photo Album See what our previous Falls Fossil Festival's were like!
+Photo Album See what our previous Falls Fossil Festival's (predecessor to Earth Discovery Day) were like!

 Back to Special Events Page